 This iPhone photo of a wrecked car will help with claiming on comprehensive car insurance in Australia

-Car insurance premiums are calculated on a huge variety of individual factors, so it’s almost impossible to give someone a ballpark figure before they’ve gone through the quoting process.
+Car insurance premiums are calculated on a huge variety of individual factors, which we look at in our article, How Much is Car Insurance?
+The easiest way to get a figure tailored to you is to go through the quoting process.

 Your individual premium will depend firstly on the car itself.
 It takes into consideration things like how old your car is, the mileage, the value, its safety rating and whether you’ve had any modifications or improvements made to it.